-Simple excision differs from an excisional biopsy.
+Wide excision differs from an excisional biopsy.
 The margins are wider because the diagnosis is already known.
 The recommended margins vary depending on the thickness of the tumor.
 Thicker tumors need larger margins (both at the edges and in the depth of the excision).

-These margins may need to be altered based on where the melanoma is on the body and other factors.
+The margins can also vary based on where the melanoma is on the body and other factors.
 For example, if the melanoma is on the face, the margins may be smaller to avoid large scars or other problems.
 Smaller margins might increase the risk of the cancer coming back, so be sure to discuss the options with your doctor.

-In some cases, the surgeon may use Mohs surgery (but not all doctors agree on its use for melanoma).
+Mohs surgery is done by a specially trained dermatologist or surgeon.
 In this procedure, the skin (including the melanoma) is removed in very thin layers.
 Each layer is then looked at with a microscope.
 If cancer cells are seen, the surgeon removes another layer of skin.
 The operation continues until a layer shows no signs of cancer.
 In theory, this allows the surgeon to remove the cancer while saving as much of the surrounding normal skin as possible.

 Lymph node dissection

 In this operation, the surgeon removes all of the lymph nodes in the region near the primary melanoma.
-For example, if a skin melanoma is found on a leg, the surgeon would remove the nodes in the groin region on that side of the body, which is where melanoma cells would most likely travel to first.
+For example, if the melanoma is on a leg, the surgeon would remove the nodes in the groin region on that side of the body, which is where melanoma cells would most likely travel to first.

-Once the diagnosis of melanoma is made from the skin biopsy, the doctor will examine the lymph nodes nearest the melanoma.
-Depending on the thickness and location of the melanoma, this may be done by physical exam, or by imaging tests (such as CT or PET scans) to look at nodes that are not near the surface.
+Once the diagnosis of melanoma is made from the skin biopsy, the doctor will examine the lymph nodes near the melanoma.
+Depending on the thickness and location of the melanoma, this may be done by physical exam, or by imaging tests (such as CT or PET scans) to look at nodes that are not near the body surface.

 If the lymph nodes are not enlarged, a sentinel lymph node biopsy may be done, particularly if the melanoma is thicker than 1 mm.
-(See the section, “How is melanoma of the skin diagnosed?” for a description of this procedure.)
+(See Tests for melanoma skin cancer for a description of this procedure.)
 If the sentinel lymph node does not contain cancer, then there is no need for a lymph node dissection because it’s unlikely the melanoma has spread to the lymph nodes.
 If the sentinel lymph node contains cancer cells, removing the remaining lymph nodes in that area with a lymph node dissection is usually advised.
 This is called a completion lymph node dissection.

-It is not clear if a lymph node dissection can cure melanomas that have spread to the nodes.
+It’s not clear if a lymph node dissection can cure melanomas that have spread to the nodes.
 This is still being studied.
-Still, some doctors feel it might prolong a patient’s survival and at least avoid the pain that may be caused by cancer growing in these lymph nodes.
+Still, some doctors feel it might prolong a patient’s life and at least avoid the pain that may be caused by cancer growing in these lymph nodes.

-Lymphedema, along with the pain from the surgery itself, is a main reason why lymph node dissection is not done unless it is necessary.
+Lymphedema, along with the pain from the surgery itself, is a main reason why lymph node dissection is not done unless the doctor feels it is really necessary.
 Sentinel lymph node biopsy, however, is unlikely to have this effect.
-It is important to discuss the possible risks of side effects with your doctor before having either of these procedures done.
+It’s important to discuss the risks of side effects with your doctor before having either of these procedures.

 Surgery for metastatic melanoma

-If melanoma has spread from the skin to distant organs such as the lungs or brain, the cancer is very unlikely to be curable by surgery.
-Even when only 1 or 2 metastases are found by imaging tests such as CT or MRI scans, there are likely to be other areas of metastasis that are too small to be found by these scans.
+If melanoma has spread (metastasized) from the skin to other organs such as the lungs or brain, the cancer is very unlikely to be curable by surgery.
+Even when only 1 or 2 areas of spread are found by imaging tests such as CT or MRI scans, there are likely to be others that are too small to be found by these scans.

 Surgery is sometimes done in these circumstances, but the goal is usually to try to control the cancer rather than to cure it.
-If 1 or even a few metastases are present and can be completely removed, this surgery may help some patients live longer.
-Removing metastases in some places, such as the brain, might also relieve symptoms and help improve the patient's quality of life.
+If 1 or even a few metastases are present and can be removed completely, this surgery may help some people live longer.
+Removing metastases in some places, such as the brain, might also help prevent or relieve symptoms and improve a person’s quality of life.